d2l-ai/d2l-en/chapter_preliminaries/probability.md

-with length equal to the number of possible outcomes (here, `2`), where the first component tells us the number of occurences of heads and the second component tells us the number of occurences of tails.
+with length equal to the number of possible outcomes (here, `2`), where the first component tells us the number of occurrences of heads and the second component tells us the number of occurrences of tails.

 ```{.python .input}
 fair_probs = [0.5, 0.5]